uic-big-data/assignment-1/README.md

 Course webpage: https://fmiranda.me/courses/cs594-fall-2021/

 ## Assignment 1: D3 and Angular
 The goal of this assignment is to get you familiar JavaScript / TypeScript, D3, Angular, development environment, and the assignment submission process.
-You will develop a web application to visualize the spatial distribution of accumulated shadows per season of the year.
+You will develop a web application to visualize the spatial distribution of accumulated shadows for each season of the year.
+The accumulated shadows were computed for three days of the year: June 21 (summer solstice), September 22 (autumnal equinox) and December 21 (winter solstice).
+Shadows can be greatly distorted when they are near the horizon, so all the shadows in the dataset are estimated from one and a half hours after sunrise to one and a half hours before sunset.

 You can download the datasets [here](https://github.com/uic-big-data/fall-2021-assignment-1/blob/main/chicago-shadows.zip), and find more information [here](https://fmiranda.me/publications/shadow-accrual-maps/) and [here](https://github.com/VIDA-NYU/shadow-accrual-maps/).

 There are three tasks, and you are free to use the skeleton code provided.
 The skeleton code is an Angular project with two components: